andymatuschak/orbit/packages/backend/Readme.md

 # backend

-This module contains the "serverless" backend for Orbit, implemented as Firebase Functions.
+This module contains the backend server for Orbit.

+It's currently built for deployment on Firebase Cloud Functions.
 The entry points for those functions are all stored in `/functions`.
+But I'm trying to rely on Firebase-specific GCP-specific environment elements as little as possible, so that Orbit can be self-hosted at some point.

+To that end, most of the important elements are implemented as a normal REST API, routed via Express, in `/api`.
+Those endpoint implementations don't know about Firebase or GCP and call into service objects which encapsulate the cloud provider API calls.

 ## Development

-* To build the functions: `yarn build`
+* To build the backend: `yarn build`
+* To run the local backend emulator: `yarn dev`
+  * Note that this includes a test user: `test@test.com` with password `testtest`.
+This user has a personal access token configured with value: `TEST`.
 * To run the tests: `yarn test`
-* To deploy the functions: `yarn test`
+* To deploy the functions: `yarn deploy`

 ## Configuration